Buy McQuay Expansion Valve Parts

 • Thermal expansion (TX)

-TX valves (Figure 15) are excellent for DX systems because they modulate refrigerant flow and maintain constant superheat at the evaporator.
-As superheat climbs, the TX valve opens allowing more refrigerant to flow.
-As superheat drops, the valve closes to maintain superheat.
+TX (Figure 15) are excellent for DX systems because they modulate refrigerant flow and maintain constant superheat at the evaporator.
+As superheat climbs, the TX opens allowing more refrigerant to flow.
+As superheat drops, the closes to maintain superheat.

 • Refrigerant type